riceissa/issarice.com/wiki/digital-preservation.md

 Of course, the plugin does a lot more because it also tries to fetch dependencies like stylesheets and various media.

+I'm still not sure why ScrapBook X blocks Firefox while it saves a page.
+I think plugins are allowed to fork separate processes, so it should be possible to run the archival in the background while the user is free to do whatever else with Firefox.

 # Requirements for good data archiving solutions